essif-lab/framework/docs/terms/governor.md

 typeid: governor
 stage: draft
 hoverText: "Governor: the role that a Party assumes as it is governing or overseeing the control and direction of something."
+glossaryText: "the role that a %%party^party%% assumes as it is governing or overseeing the control and direction of something."
 ---

 ### Short Description